vicflora/vicflora-vue/vicflora-nuxt/content/statics/bioregions/east-gippsland.md

 Many areas have been severely damaged by fire.
 The largest stands of warm temperate rainforest in Victoria occurred in the upper reaches of Jones Creek, near Genoa.
 However, this community was severely burnt by wildfire in early 1983, and whether complete recovery will occur is unknown (Parkes, Moorrees & Williams 1985).
 A well-known example of warm temperate rainforest occurs on the southern slopes of Mt Drummer in the Alfred National Park.
 Other localities include Martins Creek along the Bonang Highway, and Bemm River along the Combienbar Road.
 The most westerly occurrence of this community occurs in the Mt Moornapa Flora Reserve (Ashton & Frankenberg 1976; Seddon & Cameron 1985b).
 Nearby, in the Mitchell River State Park, floristically richer examples of this community occur.
 For further details of the localities and structure of the warm temperate rainforest refer to Seddon and Cameron (1985a, 1985b) and Cameron (1987).

-<markdown-figure-component :src="'https://data.rbg.vic.gov.au/images/P/Library/69711?encoding=UTF-8&b=512'" :caption="'<b>East Gippsland; warm temperate rainforest. <i>Acmena smithii</i>, <i>Tristaniopsis laurina</i> canopy, overgrown by liane <i>Cissus hypoglauca</i>.
-Wet sclerophyll forest in background.
-Martins Creek, Bonang Highway.</b>'"></markdown-figure-component>
+<markdown-figure-component :src="images[1].src" :caption="images[1].caption"></markdown-figure-component>

 #### Cool temperate rainforest

 A closed-forest of wet montane gullies and sheltered slopes occurs at higher altitudes (600–1000 metres altitude), predominantly on the Errinundra Plateau.
 This community is classified as a cool temperate rainforest by Ashton (1969), Forbes, Gullan and Walsh (1981), and Forbes, Walsh and Gullan (1982).
 It occasionally merges with the lower-altitude warm temperate rainforest.
 Cool temperate rainforest is dominated by _Atherosperma moschatum_ and _Elaeocarpus holopetalus_, frequently with _Eucalyptus denticulata_ as an emergent (Plate 6j). _Acacia dealbata_, _Pittosporum bicolor_, _Tasmannia lanceolata_ and _Telopea oreades_ are common shrubs to small trees.
 Lianes are rare or absent.
 Of the ferns, _Dicksonia antarctica_ and _Blechnum_ spp. (e.g. _B. wattsii)_ dominate the understorey.
 Several epiphytic ferns are common (e.g. _Asplenium bulbiferum_ and _Polyphlebium venosum_).
 Mosses are common on the tree-trunks, fallen logs and rocks (Ashton 1969).

-In Victoria, the principal areas of cool temperate rainforest are found in this region, the [Gippsland Highlands](./gippsland-highlands'), [Wilsons Promontory](./wilsons-promontory) and the [Otway Range](./otway-range).
+In Victoria, the principal areas of cool temperate rainforest are found in this region, the [Gippsland Highlands](./gippsland-highlands), [Wilsons Promontory](./wilsons-promontory) and the [Otway Range](./otway-range).
 The last three regions support rainforests dominated by _Nothofagus cunninghamii_, whereas this species is absent from East Gippsland.
 The distribution of cool temperate rainforest within Victoria is given by Seddon and Cameron (1985a, 1985b) and Cameron, D. G. (1987).

 Dense mossy rainforest thickets, with emergent _Podocarpus lawrencei_ occur near Goonmirk Rocks, on the Goonmirk Range at an altitude of 1000 metres (Ashton 1969).
 The dominant shrubs of these thickets include _Notelaea ligustrina_, _Prostanthera lasianthos_, _Tasmannia_ and _Telopea_. _Podocarpus lawrencei_, typically a low alpine shrub, grows to 17 metres high in the shelter of _Atherosperma moschatum_ in one example of this interesting alliance.